What is Sistema Scotland?

 What’s the difference between Big Noise and Sistema Scotland?

-The Sistema Scotland team has a national role and manages the organisation’s strategic plans, fundraising, learning and training programmes, curriculum development and marketing and communication for the Big Noise centres.
+The Sistema Scotland central team has a national role and manages the organisation’s strategic plans, fundraising, learning and training programmes, curriculum development and marketing and communication for the Big Noise centres.

 Why a music programme?

-We are a social action programme which uses music as a tool.
+We are a social transformation programme which uses music as a tool.
 Participation in an orchestra gives a structure to foster life skills, cooperation and confidence.
 An orchestra is a natural learning place for self-discipline and communal discipline, as well as encouraging performance and celebration of what can be achieved by working hard together.

 While all our most obvious triumphs and milestones are musical, it is important to remember that we are here to help the children reach their potential across all areas of their lives.